AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

    ![](./media/AI-900-lab12-image5.png)

-1. When the project is created, you will be taken to an *Overview* page of the project details.
+1. When the project is created, you will be taken to an **Overview** page of the project details.

-1. On the left-hand menu on the screen, select **Playgrounds**.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps: